MenloOne/townhall/README.md

 #### Ganache

-For a light and easy to use private chain with a visual and cli interface, try [Ganache](http://truffleframework.com/ganache/).
+For a light, easy to use private chain with a visual and cli interface, try [Ganache](http://truffleframework.com/ganache/).

 You can deploy and test using network ganache:

     yarn run truffle deploy --network ganache

-Note: Ganache is intended to be used for transitory use, once you shutdown Ganache or truffle develop you will have to redeploy the contracts and any transactions such as token balances.
+**Note**: Ganache and truffle develop are transitory.
+Once you shut them down, you will have to redeploy the contracts and redo any needed transactions.

 ## Integration

-For a persistent local testing environment to test integration before deploying to testnet or mainnet, use a Dev chain with Parity or Geth.
+For a persistent local testing environment to test before deploying to testnet or mainnet, use a Dev chain with Parity or Geth.

+You can set the following environment variables in your local `.env` file to run against a local dev chain if you already have Parity or Geth configured or set with needed accounts:

+    - MENLO_TENET_1: Address for first tenet account.
+    - MENLO_TENET_2: Address for second tenet account.
+    - MENLO_TENET_3: Address for third tenet account.
+    - MENLO_POSTER: Address for the account used to interact with town hall.

 ### Parity

-To run a private dev chain with Parity, first run a dev chain, setup Menlo accounts, and then run contract deployment.
+To run a private dev chain with Parity, first run a dev chain, setup Menlo accounts, and then deploy contracts.

+#### Install Parity

+Installing Parity:

+        brew install parity

+#### Run unlocked dev chain

+Assuming a default Parity setup, the initial dev account address is static:

+       0x00a329c0648769A73afAc7F9381E08FB43dBEA72

 You need to unlock your dev account to be able to run Truffle migrations easily.
-Assuming a default Parity setup, the initial dev account with Ether issue is static.
-Pass the account address and a password when running parity, the default dev account password is a blank string.
-That method is demonstrated below:

-        brew install parity
-        parity --config dev --unlock 0x00a329c0648769A73afAc7F9381E08FB43dBEA72 --password "" --force-ui  --jsonrpc-cors all -lrpc=trace --jsonrpc-apis web3,eth,net,personal,parity,parity_set,traces,rpc,parity_accounts  --no-persistent-txqueue
+The following script runs parity with an unlocked dev account, it will need to be modified if you've changed the default dev account:

+        ./scripts/parity-unlocked-dev.sh

+#### Set up Menlo accounts

-Setup the needed Menlo accounts:
+Create the needed Menlo accounts:

         yarn run truffle menlo:create-integration-accounts

-After running the account creation, a set of accounts will be displayed to add to your .env file.
+After running the account creation, a set of accounts will be displayed to add to your `.env` file.

+Add MENLO_TENET_1, MENLO_TENET_2, MENLO_TENET_3, and MENLO_POSTER to you `.env`.

+#### Deploy Contracts

 Once you add the environment variables to your account, rerun parity with the helper script:

-        yarn run menlo:start-parity-dev-chain
+        yarn run menlo:parity-dev-chain

 Now deploy the contracts, use the `integration` network defined in `truffle.js` when using parity.

         yarn run truffle deploy --network integration

+Your contracts will live between parity dev runs, you can check the contracts addresses to watch with `truffle network`.

+Browse [http://localhost:8180](http://localhost:8180) to interact with the Parity wallet.

 Parity has a lot of config and features: [Read the effin manual](https://wiki.parity.io/Private-development-chain)

+#### Subsequent runs

+        yarn run menlo:parity-dev-chain

 ### Testing